kornerr/ios-chat-last-message-focus-and-keyboard-offset/README.md

 # Details

-Here's a short hierarchy overview for what is what when we see a chat window:
+Here's a simplified hierarchy of most important parts of Chat VC:

 * UITabBarController
     * UINavigationController
         * UIViewController
-            * UITableViewController
+            * UITableView
             * UIView, input view, VC's first responder

 The application makes heavy use of the following classes/components present in External directory: